Investing, Investing Basics

 Deep Dive on ZBAL

 As we highlighted, ZBAL is an all-in-one exchange-traded fund designed to provide investors with a balanced and diversified portfolio.
 Structured as a fund-of-funds (a fund investing in multiple other funds for diversification), ZBAL maintains a 60/40 split between equities and fixed income, offering exposure to a broad range of asset classes without the complexity of managing multiple investments.
+To learn more about ZBAL from BMO, you can visit their page by clicking here: ZBAL.

 Here is a more detailed breakdown of some of the key features of ZBAL: